Olu-DAnalyst/afritech-social-media-monitoring-dashboard/README.md

 **Implication:**
 Frequent recalls indicate potential issues in product quality or supply chain processes, requiring investigation and corrective action.

+### 4. Critical Insight: Reputation risk is driven more by engagement than volume
+High-engagement posts showed stronger negative sentiment impact than overall volume, meaning viral complaints pose a disproportionately higher risk to brand perception.

+**Implication:**
+Managing visibility and response speed is more critical than simply reducing complaint volume.

-### 4. High-engagement negative content amplifies reputational risk
+### 5. High-engagement negative content amplifies reputational risk
 Negative sentiment was more prominent in high-engagement posts, meaning widely shared complaints have a disproportionate impact on brand perception.

 **Implication:**
 Viral complaints should be prioritised for rapid response to minimise reputational damage and customer churn risk.

-### 5. Customer engagement is concentrated within high-value demographic segments
+### 6. Customer engagement is concentrated within high-value demographic segments
 Middle-aged customers contributed the highest levels of engagement and revenue across analysed data.

 **Implication:**